mahf-opt/mahf/docs/overview.md

 ### heuristic

-The [heuristic] module contains the utilities for constructing and running modular heuristics.
-Most importantly [heuristic::Configuration] which describes a heuristic and [heuristic::run] which will apply the provided config to a given problem.
-Also see the [heuristic] module for a description of how MAHF's module system works.
+The [framework] module contains the utilities for constructing and running modular heuristics.
+Most importantly [framework::Configuration] which describes a heuristic and [framework::run] which will apply the provided config to a given problem.
+Also see the [framework] module for a description of how MAHF's module system works.

 ### operators

 The [operators] module collects implementations of operators.
-There is a module for each of the [heuristic::components] providing a solid foundation of reusable operators.
+There is a module for each of the [framework::components] providing a solid foundation of reusable operators.

 ### heuristics